kevinashworth/kevinashworth/README.md

 ### Hi!

 ### My name is Kevin Ashworth.
-I’m an acting teacher, actor and front-end web developer.
+I’m front-end web developer, acting teacher, and actor.
 I live in Los Angeles.

-Well-versed in React, TailwindCSS, zustand, TypeScript, zod, TanStack Query, Material-UI.
+Well-versed in React, React Native, TailwindCSS, zustand, TypeScript, zod, TanStack Query.

-Node.js, npm, Docker, Cypress, Bitbucket, Jira, GitHub, react-bootstrap, and many more.
+Node.js, npm, Docker, Cypress, Bitbucket, Jira, GitHub, react-bootstrap, Material-UI, and many more.

 <!--
 **kevinashworth/kevinashworth** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.